 (There is one part I failed to understand though – the question of who the pilot character also played by Bruce Willis at the end is meant to be.
 We are left with the impression that this is the idealised version of who Spencer Breslin will now grow up into, having followed his dream of flying.
 However, the film then has Bruce Willis return to his life as an image consultant so it is clear that Spencer Breslin does not grow up to be a pilot.
 One might want to consider alternate timelines but the film gives no hint of such and the effect is confusing).

-Jon Turteltaub subsequently went onto the huge successes of National Treasure (2004) and National Treasure: Book of Secrets (2007), followed by a return to the fantasy genre with The Sorcerer’s Apprentice (2010).
+Jon Turteltaub subsequently went onto the huge successes of National Treasure (2004) and National Treasure: Book of Secrets (2007), followed by The Sorcerer’s Apprentice (2010) and the killer shark film The Meg (2018).
 Turteltaub also produced the post-holocaust tv series Jericho (2006-8) and the horror series Harper’s Island (2009-10).